amitdumka/AprajitaRetailsNetworks/UI/README.md

 ## Documentation

-The documentation for the Aprajita Retails Dashboard is hosted at our [website](https://www.creative-tim.com/learning-lab/react/overview/soft-ui-dashboard/?ref=readme-sudr).
+The documentation for the Aprajita Retails -Networks  is hosted at our [website](https://www.creative-tim.com/learning-lab/react/overview/soft-ui-dashboard/?ref=readme-sudr).

 ### What's included